Tooronga Family Dentistry in Glen Iris

 Posted on 09.9.17

-If you or your child are mouth breathers or have misaligned teeth it is important to have the condition examined as soon as possible.
-If you would like more advice about the right position of the teeth , please ask Dr. Kaufman or schedule an appointment for a consultation.
+If you or your child are mouth breathers or have misaligned teeth, it is important to have the condition assessed as early as possible.
+For professional evaluation, ask Dr. Kaufman or schedule an appointment for a consultation.

 How to fix Tooth cross bite?